 How to be Successful at Cabrillo College...

-The Student Success & Support Program (formerly known as Matriculation) is an umbrella of services that helps you reach your college goals in a reasonable amount of time in ways that meet your particular needs and life circumstances and keep you on track.
-The Student Success & Support Program ("SSSP") works with other services and programs to communicate with you around your progress and goal/program completion.
+The Student Success & Support Program ("3SP") (formerly known as Matriculation) is an umbrella of services that helps you reach your college goals in a reasonable amount of time and in ways that meet your particular needs and life circumstances.
+It keeps you on track.
+The Student Success & Support Program works with other services and programs on campus to communicate with you around your progress and goal/program completion.

-A first-time student must complete the following 3 core services in order to have an early registration time:
+A first-time student must complete the following three (3) core services in order to maintain an early registration time and also meet state requirements:

 You must also complete the following by early in your first year: